atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 [148]
 while his guests continued with him, he withdrew to a private part of the garden, that his tears might not disturb the happineSs which they Ssemed to enjoy.

-Athelia perceiving him at a distance, ruminating on his unhappy lot, began to surmise that he was in love with some lady, whose cruelty was the cause of his suffering; and pondering on his grief by her own sorrow, bewailed his misfortune, and compassionated his affliction.—They plainly perceived that their arrival had renewed his grief, and lamented to bring that afresh to his memory which proved his torment.—At length the ladies returned to the cottage, and in the way found a paper that contained the following words :
+Athelia perceiving him at a distance, ruminating on his unhappy lot, began to surmise that he was in love with some lady, whose cruelty was the cause of his suffering; and pondering on his grief by her own sorrow, bewailed his misfortune, and compassionated his affliction.—They plainly perceived that their arrival had renewed his grief, and lamented to bring that afresh to his memory which proved his torment.—At length the ladies returned to the cottage, and in the way found a paper that contained the following words:

 “The idea of Florina shall never depart my memory.”
 [149]